 Connie hasn't started any petitions yet.

-President Obama: Grant LaVonne Roach Clemency
+President Trump: Grant LaVonne Roach Clemency

 LaVonne Roach is a nonviolent drug offender with an exemplary prison record serving her 19th year of a 30-year-sentence.
 This was her first offense.
 LaVonne, a Native American woman, has three children and seven grandchildren.
 When she went to prison she was struggling with addiction to methamphetamine which led her to make poor decisions but a 30 year sentence for distribution is simply unfair.
 After nearly 20 years, LaVonne is rehabilitated and ready to be a productive member of society.
 In LaVonne's own words: "When I first started my time, I was a drug addict filled with self hatred and shame.
 It was then that I decided to put forth my best efforts to live morally and responsibly before God and my fellow human beings; making myself a better daughter, mother and grandmother.
 Preparing for my re-entry into the community has been my top priority during my confinement.
 My time was used to rehabilitate, educate and heal myself.
 Even her prosecutor now agrees she should be granted clemency: "I would be supportive of Ms. Roach receiving clemency.
 While her impact on her community (not to mention co-defendants) was significant, there is very little doubt that she is not the same person who we sentenced all those years ago.
 I believe that it would be appropriate to give her a chance on supervised release and see how she reintegrates with the community."
 LaVonne has completed numerous college and vocational programs that will help her greatly when she is able to re-enter back into society.
 She has a strong network of friends and family who stand willing and able to fully support her transition and her re-entry into society.
 Her absence has been exceptionally difficult on her family.
 Her son wrote this to her at age 17.
 "I'm so glad I had Grandma.
 She helped me.
 She saved me.
 She tried to fill your place, Mom, but she is getting old and I'm afraid to get attached."
 The son who wrote that is now 27, still missing his mother and waiting for her to come home.
 LaVonne's father tried to hold on to see his daughter come home, but sadly passed away last year.
 Her mother is 71 now and her health is failing.
-President Obama has already given over 1,000 deserving people a second chance.
-We hope that this month, he will do the same for LaVonne.
+President Obama has granted clemency to over 1,000 deserving people.
+We hope that President Trump will do the same for LaVonne.
 Please sign this petition to show your support for giving LaVonne Roach a second chance through clemency.
 You can read more about Lavonne's case on the CAN-DO Foundation's website.

 End Child Marriage, Sign the Executive Order!